all-in-one-of/houdini_markingmenu/README.md

 # houdini_markingmenu
 ## This is a marking menu for the houdini network editor.
-It allows fast access to node creation, placement, toolscripts, and shelf tools
+It provides quick and customized access to node creation, toolscripts, shelf tools, and more

 Install to:
 ```